 - Referenced in Monsters vs. Aliens when Ginormica first sees the giant robot they have to fight.

 Ginormica: I can't fight that thing!
 I've never...
 I'm hyperventilating!
 Does anybody have a giant paper bag?

-- Happy Tree Friends: Petunia in "Wishy Washy".
-She eventually pops the paper bag and goes for a glove instead (which of course gets stuck in her throat).
+- Happy Tree Friends: In the TV episode "Wishy Washy", Petunia uses this method to cope with her germophobia.
+The paper bag eventually explodes towards the middle of the episode, so she frantically goes for a rubber glove instead (which of course gets stuck in her throat).

 - The P-P-P-POWERBOOK! prank, a tale about one goon trying to sell a week-old Powerbook that he no longer needs on eBay, only to be approached by an obvious escrow scammer, which then turns into a fit of scamming the scammer, runs a snag when it meets a "Regulatory Agency Clearance Delay".
 The original seller tells the others that he might soon be needing CRP, and posts an image of himself breathing into a paper bag.

 - Adventure Time: Finn starts hyperventilating when Princess Bubblegum asks him to give a science talk.
 Jake turns into a paper bag and tells him to just breathe into him.